Srinadhch07/Dear_Dairy-Large-language-models-supporting-emotional-wellbeing/README.md

 ---

 ## Why We Built Dear Dairy

 - Modern life often leads to **emotional suppression**, especially among young adults.
 - Suppressed emotions are strongly linked to **anxiety, depression, and reduced wellbeing**.
 - Journaling and expressive writing are **proven interventions** for improving mood and mental health.
 - Digital solutions make journaling **accessible, private, and scalable**, allowing integration with AI for enhanced support.

 ---

+## Research Summary
+For detailed references and peer-reviewed research supporting this project, see [Dear Dairy — Research Summary on Emotional Suppression in Young Adults](./DEAR_DAIRY_RESEARCH.md).

+---